 11. A Ceramic Vase You Genuinely Love

-Not the vase you got as a wedding gift in 1981.
-Not the vase that came filled with flowers and you’ve been meaning to do something with.
-A vase you actively chose because it’s beautiful and you love how it looks empty AND full.
-The kind of vase that feels like sculpture even when there’s nothing in it.
-The kind that makes you go “hmm, I should put something in that vase” instead of “ugh, I should hide that vase before company comes.”
+It’s not the vase you received as a wedding gift in 1981, nor is it the vase that came filled with flowers and you’ve been meaning to do something with.
+This is a vase that you *actively* selected because it is gorgeous and you love how it looks both empty AND full.
+It looks like a sculptural piece, making you think, “hmm, I should put something in that vase” instead of “ugh, I should hide that vase before company comes.”

 The Modern Ceramic Vase Set in neutral colors is a beautiful answer for this because you don’t have to commit to just one.
 The set gives you a few different shapes that look great grouped together (a tall one, a medium one, a smaller one) for that effortless, curated, “I have taste” look.
 Neutral tones mean they go with everything you’ll ever put in your home, forever.